rcrupiISP/RAG02H/README.md

 ```

 Asked a question, the system will retrieve relevant document chunks and use the LLM to generate an answer based on your query.
-Again, set in the terminal the .env variables before starting the comand line, as well as you want to run it in debug mode.